-Philosophy of Teaching Guiding Questions
+Philosophy of Teaching Guiding Questions •

-- What is the purpose of schooling? - What are the possibilities of that subject matter area for guiding students toward meaningful learning experiences? - What kinds of teaching behaviors will you exhibit to exemplify your philosophical position? - What approaches to classroom management do you prefer? - What learning theories do you most strongly identify with and why? - What are your objectives as a teacher? - What is the role of the teacher with respect to motivation, instruction, assessment, and challenge/support? - What should teachers do to accommodate diverse learners? - How you intend to measure your effectiveness at reaching your objectives? - How will you continue to grow as a teacher during the first five years of your career?
+What is the purpose of schooling?

+- What are the possibilities of that subject matter area for guiding students toward meaningful learning experiences? - What kinds of teaching behaviors will you exhibit to exemplify your philosophical position? - What learning theories do you most strongly identify with and why? - What is the role of the teacher with respect to motivation, instruction, assessment, and challenge/support? - What should teachers do to accommodate diverse learners? - How you intend to measure your effectiveness at reaching your objectives? - How will you continue to grow as a teacher during the first five years of your career?
 In the years following?